S-PScripts/chromebook-utilities/README.md

-# 📦 Chromebook Utilities Collection
+# 📦 Chromebook Utilities Collection - IT'S FREE!

 Welcome to the **Chromebook Utilities Collection**!
 This repo is packed with tools, resources, and guides designed specifically for **Chromebook users**.
 Whether you're looking for enhanced functionality, custom tools, or just something cool for your device, you've come to the right place!